Gladys Hulette: Silent film player

 In her earliest motion picture features she was under contract to Vitagraph Studios.
 There was a stigma for Broadway theater actors to be seen in motion pictures when silent films first began to be made.
 Hulette later discussed this, saying "the picture heroes were mostly Coney Island life savers."
 One company prevailed upon a leading stage actor to play the role of Hamlet on screen.
 This began the influx of more Broadway actors into the new medium.

 By 1917 Hulette's films were being produced by leading director William Parke.
 In that year she made her most popular film to date, Streets of Illusion.
 Playing the part of Beam, Hulette's co-stars included Richard Barthelmess and J.H.
 Gilmour.
 Parke owned theatrical companies and assisted Hulette in making one hit after another.

 She married William Parke Jr., the director's son in 1917.
 They divorced in 1924.

 By 1921 she was a veteran of the motion picture industry.
 She again played opposite Barthelmess, this time in Tol'able David.
 She played the ingenue part of Esther Hatburn.
 In an interview she said she wished for no different type of roles than the one she played in this film.
 Later she sought comedy-drama parts which she portrayed in Jack O' Hearts (1926) and A Bowery Cinderella (1927).

 She researched her own roles, such as the dance hall girl she played in The U.P.
 Trail (1924).
 Hulette consulted Social Life of the Pioneers for the Fox Film production, filmed over a period of two months in Nevada.
 The book was published in the 1880s in San Francisco, California.
 She discovered that saloons in America's old west provided a softening influence, and the nucleus of community consciousness.
 This was due to the young women entertainers found there.

 Late career

 Hulette made her debut in sound films in Torch Singer (1933).
 Her final film appearances came in Her Resale Value (1933) and with uncredited roles in The Girl From Missouri and One Hour Late, both from 1934.
 In 1948 Gladys Hulette and another former Thanhouser player, Grace DeCarlton, were both working as ticket sellers at Radio City Music Hall in New York City.

 In the early 1980s, the aged Hulette was visited by film historian Walter Coppedge and lived under distressed circumstances as a ward of the state in an institution in Rosemead.
 But Coppedge also wrote: "Yet her eyes are bright, her figure supple, her complexion pink and porcelain.
 She is still graciously appreciative of kindness, especially the assurance that she would not be forgotten as long as people look at her films."

 Death

-Gladys Hulette died in Montebello, California in 1991, aged 95.
+Gladys Hulette died in Montebello, California on August 8, 1991, aged 95.